allentown521/saladict-desktop-docs/vitepress/en/docs/invoke.md

 ### SnipDo (Windows)

 1. Download and install SnipDo in the [Microsoft Store](https://apps.microsoft.com/store/detail/snipdo/9NPZ2TVKJVT7)
-2. Download the SnipDo extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (pot.pbar)
+2. Download the SnipDo extension of pot from the Latest [Release](https://github.com/allentown521/saladict/releases/latest) (Saladict.pbar)
 3. Double click the downloaded file to install it.
 4. Selection some text, you can see the pot icon in the upper right corner of the selection, click the icon to translate.